 We want to help you keep the learning going long into the future with the following resources:

-- A one-year subscription to our “The WHY Influence”
+A one-year subscription to our “The WHY Influence” podcast.

 Benefits for Healthcare Managers

-Knowing each person’s caring modes provides managers with a tangible measurement of each of their team members.
-This may be leveraged to increase the level of teamwork, communication, and cooperation between team members.
+Knowing each person’s intrinsic motivations provides managers with a tangible measurement of each of their team members.
+This can be leveraged to increase teamwork, improve communication, eliminate conflict, and improve cooperation between team members.